Here is last month’s quiz again along with the answer:

 weakness from riding, car, boat: cocc.
 2

 This doesn’t mean anything.
 The “weakness” rubric is huge!
 Weakness from sleeplessness is normal and weakness from a car ride?
 No. You’re going way far afield trying to justify Cocculus.
 You know, when you’re reading a case, it’s like turning over a coconut in your hands looking for the soft spot where it will crack open: Is it the etiology?
 Is it a keynote or keynotes?
 Is it something peculiar?
 Is it the totality of symptoms?
-Where is this case going to crack open?
+Where is this case going to crack open????
 Should we really be repertorizing every symptom?
-That would be like “reading” by looking up the meaning of every word in each sentence instead of gathering an overall impression!
-Where does this case jump out at us?
+That would be like “reading” by looking up the meaning of every single word in each sentence instead of gathering an overall impression!
+Where does this case jump out at you?
 At what point does one say, “Ohhhhhhh!
 Wait a minute, look at this!!!!!!!!!!”

-Now, certainly, “Whiny” might be your first clue!
+“Whiny” might be your first clue!
 What remedy does it make you think of?
 And, having thought of that, are there any confirmations for that remedy?
 Is there anything else pointing to it?

 Locals: back (slumpy), weakness: cocc.
 2